markolainovic-tomtom/jira-stats-visualizer/README.md

 ###### Jira-Dora

-A bulk of the code for handling Jira requests has been taken from Jira-dora repo.
-You can see it [here](https://github.com/celeborne/jira-dora).
+A bulk of the code for handling Jira requests has been taken from [here](https://github.com/celeborne/jira-dora).